ghubliming/news-factchecker-mcp/README.md

    - **Command:** `python`
    - **Arguments:** `src/factchck/news_factcheck.py`
    - (Set environment variables for API keys as needed)
 2. Restart Claude Desktop.
-The "Fact Check Headline" tool will appear in the tool menu.
+The "Fact Check Headline" and "Get Trending Topics" tools will appear in the tool menu.

 ---